 From there, the microbe can stay put and replicate in one spot, growing into a “colony” of multiple microbes.

 Along the way, the microbes will produce extra proteins and other scaffolding to help anchor themselves to that physical location as they multiply.
-Other species of microbes may become either intentionally or unintentionally stuck in the slimy matrix as well.
+Other species of microbes may become either intentionally or unintentionally stuck in the slimy biofilm matrix as well.

+When you’re a microbe in a biofilm, expansion is your endgame.
 That’s why periodically, some bacteria in this community will leave to move to other sites and start new communities.
 This is called dispersion and it can affect your vaginal health because it means that the amount of disruptive bacteria or yeast in your vaginal microbiome is increasing.

 To add insult to injury, if you have low levels of protective bacteria (like Lactobacilli) in your vaginal microbiome, it likely means that those disruptive microbes have even more space to settle down because the Lactobacilli aren’t taking up space on the vaginal wall.

-How do biofilms affect my vaginal microbiome?
+How does vaginal biofilm affect my vaginal microbiome?

-In general, the term “biofilm” comes up most often in the context of vaginal infections when we’re talking about either bacterial vaginosis or yeast infections
+In general, the term “biofilm” comes up most often in the context of vaginal infections when we’re talking about either bacterial vaginosis or yeast infections.

 This is because both bacteria and fungi can develop biofilms inside the vagina, specifically on the vaginal wall or as clumps of microbes in the mucus that lines the vagina

+Biofilms contribute to persistent and recurrent infections because they protect the bacteria living inside them.
 Bacteria living in biofilms are often resistant to antibiotics because the antibiotics simply can’t reach the bacteria living inside the biofilm’s EPS (just like a house protects you from external forces like strangers or the weather).

 If a biofilm isn’t properly cleared, then some bacteria will leave the biofilm and move on to infecting other sites in the vaginal microbiome through dispersion.
-This can lead to recurrent infections because the disruptive microbes are spreading, growing, and re-colonizing the vaginal microbiome
+This can lead to recurrent infections because the disruptive microbes are spreading, growing, and re-colonizing the vaginal microbiome.

-Biofilms and Bacterial Vaginosis
+Biofilms and bacterial vaginosis

 Bacterial vaginosis is caused when there is an overgrowth of disruptive bacteria in your vaginal microbiome, also known as dysbiosis.

-A vaginal microbiome in dysbiosis, often manifests as low levels of protective Lactobacillus and higher levels of disruptive bacteria like Gardnerella vaginalis, Prevotella, Atopobium, and Mobiluncus
+A vaginal microbiome in dysbiosis often manifests as low levels of protective Lactobacillus and higher levels of disruptive bacteria like Gardnerella vaginalis, Prevotella, Atopobium, and Mobiluncus.

 This bunch of disruptive bacteria is affectionately and collectively referred to as BV-associated bacteria

-This, along with the fact that biofilms can protect G. vaginalis from lactic acid and hydrogen peroxide, help explain why G. vaginalis and other anaerobic bacteria tend to form biofilms - to protect themselves and ensure their own survival.
+This, along with the fact that biofilms can protect G. vaginalis from lactic acid and hydrogen peroxide, helps explain why G. vaginalis and other anaerobic bacteria tend to form biofilms — to protect themselves and ensure their own survival.

-The Evvy Vaginal Health Test tests for all bacteria and fungi in your microbiome — including those that research has shown to produce biofilm.
-Depending on your results, our clinical care platform can also connect you to innovative prescription treatment tailored to fight those microbes.
+Wondering if you have G.vaginalis or other bacterial species disrupting your vaginal microbiome?
+The Evvy Vaginal Health Test tests for all bacteria and fungi in your microbiome — including those that research has shown to produce bacterial biofilm.
+Depending on your results, our clinical care platform can also connect you to innovative prescription treatments tailored to fight those microbes.

-Biofilms and Yeast Infections
+Biofilms and yeast infections

 We know that Candida albicans, the yeast that usually causes vaginal yeast infections, can form a biofilm on the surface of vaginal mucus.